🇺🇸🇺🇸 USA STOCK - FREE SHIPPING TO THE USA 🇺🇸🇺🇸

 November 26, 2020

-In this article we will discuss the essential safety rules related to the practice of Gel Blaster in Australia, as well as the main equipment that will allow you to play in optimal and safe conditions.
+In this article we will discuss the essential safety rules related to the practice of Gel Blaster in the USA, as well as the main equipment that will allow you to play in optimal and safe conditions.

 The areas most at risk are on the face (mainly the eyes), so we will ALWAYS wear protective glasses at a minimum, ideally a full face mask/face shield to guarantee the safety of our sensitive areas.
 Do the same with your teammates and partners of the day.
 It is everyone's responsibility to make their entourage aware in order to practise this activity in complete safety.